15 Scary Symptoms That Are Actually Harmless

 It’s disconcerting to feel your eyelid twitching on its own, but you can probably blame your lifestyle rather than a health condition.
 “We’re on computer screens or phone screens all day long,” says Dr. Ahn.
 “For a lot of people, that can cause eye strain.”
 Resist the twitch by resting your eyes throughout the day.
 If you can, log off email when you wrap up work, and find an evening activity that doesn’t involve screens, he says.
-If limiting screen time doesn’t help, the twitches could be a sign of neurologic problems in rare cases.
+If limiting screen time doesn’t help, the twitches could be a sign of neurological problems in rare cases.

 Before you freak out that your birth control stopped working, keep in mind that there are a whole host of reasons you might skip a period.
 Your hormones are sensitive to physical and emotional stress, so things like anxiety or sudden weight loss can throw off your menstrual cycle, says Dr. Nazario.
 “One missed period is not a big deal generally,” she says, “but if it’s more than three, you should get evaluated.”
 If a pregnancy test comes out negative, your doctor will ask about other factors, including medications and hormonal symptoms, says Dr. Nazario.
 Check out these other 11 reasons you might have missed your period.